cobaltt7/css-prop-sort/README.md

 ## next steps

-todo 1: comments break it. idea: remove any comments that match a group name. then move the remaining comments around with the property below it. the latter should just be tweaking the regex. todo 2: Don't output comments if only one group is in the rule. todo 3: cli current file output like prettier todo 4: reorder margin/padding in default config todo 5: 1.0.0
+-   [ ] todo 1: Don't output comments if only one group is in the rule.
+-   [ ] todo 2: cli current file output like prettier
+-   [ ] todo 3: reorder margin/padding in default config
+-   [ ] todo 4: 1.0.0